shapesmusic/Shapes-Basics-Draft/notes.md

 **Notes**

+- Marked as (T)heory
+- Introduce "light/heavy" tension names as a more specific way to name tensions that vary in different moods.
+- *But only use light/heavy names for the tensions that are changing-- the 3rd and 6th.
+Will add the rest of the names in lesson 24.
+- The light/heavy mood names are a sum of their light/heavy tensions
+- this means getting inside the individual tensions of the mode, rather than hearing the mode as a whole (may invite analysis of the asymmetry of notes within a mode)
+- the tension number becomes something abstracted from the specific tension, which is how letter names (& traditional solfege) will work.
+This sets up IPs.
+- perhaps the names help us focus on the differences between the moods, kind of like the shape names helped us?
+- also bring all the tensions into the neutral tonescape.
+I wasn't going  to do this until lesson 30 (once we have all the modes), but it makes more sense, I think, to build it up gradually.
+So there are two exercises: shuffling the different modes and naming within them, and naming all the tensions together.
 - So now, if it's a 3rd or 6th, you have to distinguish if it's light or heavy.
 When we bring all the tensions into the tonescape (with light/heavy names for the 3rd and 6th), you'll also be able to hear if the tension is "in" or "out" of the tonescape (or if it sounds different from the 3rd or 6th you've been naming so far), which will help distinguish the light/heavy tensions at first.

 ### Lesson 22 - Independent Solfege

+Learn to name a note without having to reference any other note.

 **Location**